News

 The EcoFishMan project is once again attracting attention

-The purpose of "Seas the Future" is to promote continued work, through Nordic cooperation, and thus promote joint actions and regional coordination for sustainable development, both between the Nordic countries and their neighbors in the adjacent areas of the North Atlantic, the Arctic and in the European Union.
+The purpose of "Seas the Future" is to promote continued work, through Nordic co-operation, and thus to promote joint action and co-ordination in areas for sustainable development, both between the Nordic countries and their neighbors in the adjacent areas of the North Atlantic, the Arctic and in the European Union.

 As has been stated in Matís news and websites, the European Union expects the EcoFishMan project to develop a new methodology that will be useful for changes and improvements to its fisheries management system.
 Emphasis is placed on co-operation with fishermen, fishing and processing and on the utilization of information from electronic catch diaries.
 The aim of the project is to promote environmentally friendly, sustainable and economic management with a special emphasis on traceability and to minimize discards.